 Literary Analysis through novel annotation

-At an early age, students learn to look for key elements in the novel, as well as annotate their novels.
+At an early age, students learn to look for key elements in the novel as they begin learning how to annotate.

 Literary Analysis through literary terms